Tinoco History, Family Crest & Coats of Arms

 - Pedro Tinoco, who arrived in America in 1514 with four children

-- Arias Tinoco, who came to Florida in 1538 with his brother Diego
+- Arias Tinoco, who settled in Florida in 1538 with his brother Diego

 - Hernando Tinoco, who sailed to Peru in 1560